 Also, keep your head supported, not allowing your head to extend backward.
 Keep your neck long and tuck your chin slightly throughout the exercise.
 Lastly, consider using lighter weights than usual.
 Since you're less supported with an armrest, you're using more strength to support your body.

 If you have a BOSU or stability ball at home, these can also double as a weight bench.
 There's just one big difference: they're unstable.
 While that makes exercises more difficult, it also helps build balance, Chan says.

 That also means form is crucial.
 You'll want to rest your upper back and head on the ball, using your core, glutes and hamstrings to keep your hips up and parallel to the ground.
 Since the ball will cause you to rock slightly, you may want to plant your feet a little further apart to give you a wider base of support.

-When you lie with your torso across a stability ball instead of a weight bench, your core muscles must work overtime -- so much so that you might want to lift lighter weights until you've mastered this new challenge.
-You can also ask a friend to help you stabilize the ball at first, or wedge it between two chairs.
+"When you lie with your torso across a stability ball instead of a weight bench, your core muscles must work overtime," Chan says.
+"So much so, that you want to lift lighter weights until you've mastered this new challenge.
+You can also ask a family member to help you stabilize the ball at first or wedge it between two chairs."